 Project 1 - Beecroft Road and Carlingford Road intersection upgrade

-The NSW Government is funding this project through the Housing Acceleration Fund to improve traffic flow and reduce congestion to support future population growth in the area.
+The NSW Government is funding this project through the Housing Acceleration Fund to improve traffic flow and reduce congestion to support population growth in Epping Town Centre.

 - Widening Beecroft Road on the eastern side of the intersection

 - Providing an additional right turn lane from Beecroft Road southbound into Carlingford Road

 - Providing a third southbound lane on Beecroft Road north of Carlingford Road

 - Upgrading the left turn slip lane from Carlingford Road onto Beecroft Road

 - Providing a new traffic light pedestrian crossing on the western side of the intersection